ehealthsuisse/ch-epr-fhir/input/pagecontent/ppqm.md

 * [EPR policy set based on template 201](http://build.fhir.org/ig/ehealthsuisse/ch-epr-fhir/StructureDefinition-PpqmConsentTemplate201.html) to grant the patient access the the EHR.
 * [EPR policy set based on template 203](http://build.fhir.org/ig/ehealthsuisse/ch-epr-fhir/StructureDefinition-PpqmConsentTemplate203.html) to set the default confidentiality level for new documents.

-When both of the above policies are stored in the policy repository of the community, healthcare professionals must pupload all new treatment documents to the patients EHR with the minimal confidentiality of the default confidentiality level.
+When both of the above policies are stored in the policy repository of the community, healthcare professionals must upload all new treatment documents to the patients EHR with the confidentiality set as the default confidentiality level, or higher.

 #### Patient authorizes a healthcare professional
 A patient wants to authorize a healthcare professional to access the patients EHR and to view the documents on a specific access level.